imraf/context-effects-in-llm/CONTRIBUTING.md

 6. Commit with clear message: `git commit -m "Add amazing feature"`
 7. Push to branch: `git push origin feature/amazing-feature`
 8. Open Pull Request with description

+## Community

+We are committed to building a welcoming and inclusive community.

+### Code of Conduct

+Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+### Reporting Issues

+- Use the GitHub Issues tab to report bugs or request features.
+- Please verify that the issue hasn't been reported previously.
+- Use the provided templates for bug reports and feature requests.